Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

     Read-only.
 Friendly access to the actor's flag that controls if the actor has a spell readied.

 `stealth`_ (`tes3statistic`_)
     Read-only.
 Direct access to the creature's stealth statistic.
+This is a creature-specific generalization of skills, where this statistic is used in place of all stealth skills.
+To get an individual skill value by skill ID, see the getSkillValue or getSkillStatistic methods.

 `strength`_ (`tes3statistic`_)
     Read-only.
 Direct access to the actor's strength attribute statistic.